savoirfairelinux/building-inclusive-open-source-software/docs/B-INO.md

 ### Low vision

 Visual impairment affects up to 17% of users [according to Microsoft](https://learn.microsoft.com/en-us/windows/win32/uxguide/inter-accessibility).
 Therefore, you will need to make your application usable with assistive technologies like screen-readers or braille displays as well as a keyboard alone.
+You should also be supporting UI scaling, at least the system one.

 Here is an example of navigation between elements providing feedback to an assistive technology like a screen reader.